 After more than 20 years of corporate leadership positions, I decided to take my career in a different direction to fulfill my passion fully.
 I returned to college again to complete the educational requirements, passed the CFP® examination and fulfilled the required years of relevant experience.
 Now, as a CERTIFIED FINANCIAL PLANNER™ professional, I’m able to bring high quality and affordable financial advice to everyone the way I always wanted; with no minimum asset requirements, no commissions and no product sales of any kind.
 To achieve my goal of financial planning made convenient and available for all, I travel to local clients and offer virtual planning options for others.

-In addition to running my planning practice, I am an adjunct professor at Central Connecticut State University, teaching courses in Personal Finance and Personal Financial Planning.
+In addition to running my planning practice, I am an adjunct professor at Central Connecticut State University, teaching courses in Personal Finance, Insurance and Personal Financial Planning.

 My wife and I have lived in New England almost all our lives and enjoy taking advantage of everything the region has to offer.
 I’m also an active member of the Garrett Planning Network, the National Association of Personal Financial Advisors (NAPFA), and the Past Treasurer and Director of the Meriden/Wallingford United Way.